What is data literacy: core skills and assessment, including checklist and infographic

 Data Literacy Project

-According to the people behind the international Data Literacy Project, training and education are the antidote to data illiteracy.
+According to the people behind the International Data Literacy Project, training and education are the antidote to data illiteracy.
 The goal of this project is to enliven discussion and develop the necessary tools to strive for a data-literate society.
 The participants of the Data Literacy Project provide individuals and companies with training materials, interactive assessment tools, and access to a network of experts.

 Data literacy assessment

 Based on our years of experience with data-driven working and Big Data, we developed a data literacy assessment.
-You can test how data literate you and your colleagues are.
+You can test how data-literate you and your colleagues are.
 The assessment can also easily be scaled up to be organization-wide.
 By using an automated questionnaire, you can quickly get an overview of your data literacy.
 Contact us for more information about the data literacy assessment.

 Data literacy awareness

-This network doesn’t just support the development of personal skills, but also works on encouraging a data-driven culture within companies.
+This network doesn’t just support the development of personal skills but also works on encouraging a data-driven culture within companies.
 Schools and educational institutions around the world should include data literacy in their curriculum, according to the researchers.
 Passionned Academy has several training courses designed to improve data literacy.
 Consider our 3-day Business Analytics training, or our Big Data training (which focuses on data mining).

 Data Literacy Index